bjango/Bjango-Templates/Help/Help.md

 - `App Icon - Apple iOS.afdesign`- `App Icon - Apple OS X.afdesign`- `App Icon - Apple watchOS.afdesign`- `App Icon - Google Android.afdesign`- `App Icon - Microsoft Windows Tiles.afdesign`- `App Icon - Microsoft Windows.afdesign`- `Favicon - Web.afdesign`

-To export using the template below, turn off all the groups except for `Icon Artwork` and `Layer 1`, then choose `File` → `Export` and save a PNG with the name `Layer 1.png`, using the `Whole document` as the `Area`.
-Then, turn off all the layers except for `Icon Artwork` and `Layer 2`, and save it as a PNG.
+To export using the tvOS template, choose `File` → `Export ` to save the larger icon as a PNG.
+To save each layer of a parallax icon, turn off all the layers except the one you’d like to export (`Layer 1` etc), then choose `File` → `Export`.
 Repeat the process for all the layers you’re using in your icon.
+I don’t think there’s a better way to automate the process while still keeping the artwork stacked (which makes the initial design process and alignment easier).

 - `App Icon - Apple tvOS.afdesign`-----